How to Create a Strong Operational Plan for Your Business

 In other words, instead of creating an operational plan for your entire organization, draft one for each team member or department.

-If you have a larger organization, draft a detailed operational plan for each specific initiative—more like a detail-oriented work plan.
+If you have a larger organization, draft a detailed operational plan for each specific initiative—more like a detail-oriented work plan or statement of work.

 For instance, let’s focus on your IT department and draft an operational plan explaining how the department’s daily tasks can support your organization.